sph-mn/sph-sc-lib/readme.md

 # sph-sc-lib

 various utility c libraries.
-c versions are in source/c-precompiled. sc versions are in source/sc. the libraries are developed in sc and then compiled to normal, readable c
+c versions are in source/c-precompiled. sc versions are in source/sc. the libraries are developed in sc and then compiled to normal, readable c formatted with clang-format

 # included libraries
-* status: return-status and error handling with a tiny status object with status id and source library id
+* futures: fine-grained parallelism with objects that can be waited on for results
 * i-array: a fixed size array with variable length content that makes iteration easier to code
 * imht-set: a minimal, macro-based fixed size hash-table data structure for sets of integers
 * memreg: track heap memory allocations in function scope
 * mi-list: a minimal, macro-based linked list
+* queue: a minimal queue for any data type
+* status: return-status and error handling with a tiny status object with status id and source library id
+* thread-pool: a pthread thread-pool that uses wait conditions to pause inactive threads
+* experimental
-* one: various helpers. experimental
+  * one: miscellaneous helpers
-* guile: helpers for working with guile. experimental
+  * guile: a few helpers for working with guile

 # license
 code is under gpl3+, documentation under cc-by-nc.